-"[Obamacare] is bad policy that does not accomplish what it was designed to do," Representative Paul Ryan, R-Wis., now the speaker of the House, said in 2015.
-"Instead, the law spends trillions of dollars we don't have, raises taxes on workers, businesses, and families, and puts the federal government squarely in the middle of health care decisions."44
+"[Obamacare] is bad policy that does not accomplish what it was designed to do," said then-Representative Paul Ryan, R-Wis., in 2015.
+"Instead, the law spends trillions of dollars we don't have, raises taxes on workers, businesses, and families, and puts the federal government squarely in the middle of health care decisions."
+52

-In an era of more than \$21 trillion in national debt, the government is set to spend \$1.207 trillion on Obamacare between 2017 and 2025.45 And as of 2017, an astonishing 84 percent of Obamacare enrollees-even people who earned as much as four times the federal poverty level-were receiving government subsidies to help pay their premiums.46 In other words, hardworking taxpayers are helping foot insurance subsidies for strangers-just because an overreaching government decided that all Americans must buy health insurance, no matter if they want it or need it.
+In an era of more than \$22 trillion in national debt, the government is set to spend \$1.207 trillion on Obamacare between 2017 and 2025.53 And as of 2018, an astonishing 87 percent of Obamacare enrollees-even people who earn as much as four times the federal poverty level-are receiving government subsidies to help pay their premiums.54 In other words, hardworking taxpayers are helping to foot insurance subsidies for others-because an overreaching government decided that all Americans should buy health insurance, no matter if they want it or need it.

 Since its passage in 2010, Obamacare has done little more than create a new generation of government dependents.
 More than 14.5 million of the 20 million newly insured citizens have simply joined Medicaid or CHIP, saddling U.S. taxpayers with the costs of their health care.
 Yet the government is making Medicaid promises it cannot keep.
-In 2015, doctors across the country saw a 43 percent reduction in their fees for seeing Medicaid patients (as a temporary Obamacare pay raise expired), making it much harder for doctors to accept Medicaid patients in the future.47
+In 2015, doctors across the country saw a 43 percent reduction in their fees for seeing Medicaid patients (as a temporary Obamacare pay raise expired), making it much harder for doctors to accept Medicaid patients in the future.55

-Not only does Obamacare represent an enormous government intrusion in private health care matters, but the law is also failing to bring down health care costs.
+Not only does Obamacare represent an enormous government intrusion in private health care matters, the law is failing to bring down health care costs.
 Obamacare allows unhealthy people to wait until they get sick to sign up for private insurance or to simply sign up for Medicaid.
 With too few young, healthy people enrolling in the exchanges to counteract this behavior, insurers have been hit with high patient costs.
-This led average premiums to rise by 25 percent between 2016 and 2017, with several major national insurers opting to drop out of the exchanges rather than sustain financial losses.48 As of 2017, consumers in 31 percent of U.S. counties had access to an exchange with only one insurer.49
+This led average premiums to rise by 25 percent between 2016 and 2017, with several major national insurers opting to drop out of the exchanges rather than sustain financial losses.
+As of 2019, consumers in 37 percent of U.S. counties have access to an exchange with only one insurer.